-HeyReprotech is a news service dedicated to reporting and analyzing developments in reproductive technology.
-It is fully independent and subscriber-funded: it does not get funding from the fertility industry or the pharmaceutical industry and does not sell your data.
+HeyReprotech is a newsletter dedicated to reporting and analyzing developments in reproductive technologies, including their societal impacts.
+HeyReprotech is fully independent and subscriber-funded: it does not get funding from the fertility industry or the pharmaceutical industry and does not sell your data.
 If you value this independent work, please consider becoming a paying subscriber of this newsletter for CAD $5 a month or $50 a year.

 About Alison Motluk

-I am a Toronto-based journalist with a strong interest in reproductive technology.
+I am a Toronto-based writer with a long-standing interest in reproductive technology.
 I write about the science and medicine that make it possible, about the policies and attitudes that influence how it’s carried out, and about the social fallout, both for the individuals directly involved and for our wider society.

 My interest dates back 15 years, to when I first learned about donor offspring who wanted to meet family members connected through their sperm donors.
-One of my early stories on that subject was about a 15-year-old boy who was the first to track down his anonymous sperm donor using only the internet and his own spit.
+One of my early stories on that subject was about a 15-year-old boy who was the first in the world to track down his anonymous sperm donor using only the internet and his own spit.

 I became, and remain, deeply interested in the stories of donor offspring.
 These are people breaking entirely new social ground.
 My two-part documentary, “Brave New Family,” which aired on CBC Radio’s IDEAS in 2007, was about sperm donor offspring — what it’s like to be one, to be the parent of one and to search for (and sometimes find) members of your donor tribe.
 Over the years, I have also written about donor grandparenthood, extended families created through sperm donation, and what people do when they stumble upon an anonymous donor’s real identity.